InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 ![Control command SUD](/docs/img/sonderfunktion_sud3.jpg)

 The mashing step saccharification at 72°C is carried out on the first hob _Maische_.
-The PID controller regulates the required power for the mash kettle.
+The PID controller regulates the required power for the mash tun.
 At the same time, the PID controller regulates the power required for the boiler _Sud_.

 Examples: